ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

       areacello:
       volcello:

-or calling the variables and adding specific variable parameters (the key-value pair may be as specific as a CMOR variable can permit):
+or by explicitly adding variable parameters (the key-value pair may be as specific as a CMOR variable can permit):

 .. code-block:: yaml

     fx_variables:
       areacello:
-        mip: Omon
+        mip: Ofx
       volcello:
-        mip: fx
+        mip: Omon

 Alternatively, the ``fx_variables`` argument can also be specified as a list: